wenn/battlestation/README.md

 #### Enable/Disable a module
-`main.yml` ( _./roles/macos/tasks/main.yml_ ) instructs all modules, simply comment a task to disable the module.
+Modify _./roles/macos/tasks/main.yml_.
+Comment a task to disable the module.

 ## Configurable modules
 Configuration is managed via a [dotfiles] git repo.